 I am a Ph.D.
 Student in the Software Engineering Research Group (SERG) at the Department of Computer Science, Lund University, Sweden.
 I am funded by the Industrial Excellence Centre for Embedded Applications Software Engineering (EASE), working within Theme D - Aligning Requirements and Verification (Project D.2 Large-scale Test to Requirements Linking).

 I am always looking for students interested in master thesis projects related to my interests, take a look at the project proposals for inspiration.
-At the moment looking for a thesis student interested in prediction and data mining at Sony.

 Changes, Evolution and Bugs – Recommendation Systems in Issue Management, M. Borg, and P. Runeson, In Recommendation Systems for Software Engineering, edited by M. Robillard, W. Maalej, R. Walker, and T. Zimmermann.
 Springer.
 To appear 2014.